 Students in the final year present and evaluate their projects and plans for addressing the needs of students at all levels of reading ability in their classrooms, schools, and school districts.
 In addition, participants examine selected topics and issues in reading instruction.

 884.820 Supervised Clinical Practicum in Reading II

-The second practicum (884.820) is a capstone course that builds on all previous program coursework and especially a prerequisite seminar “Seminar in Reading: Roles of the Reading Specialist” (884.620).
+This second practicum is a capstone course that builds on all previous program coursework and especially the pre-requisite “Seminar in Reading: Roles of the Reading Specialist” course.
 Work concentrates on developing effective reading specialist and literacy coaching qualities and skills, facilitating change in school communities, and fostering teacher growth and student achievement.
 A strong emphasis of the course is on job-embedded professional development.
 Candidates deliver demonstration lessons and lesson planning assistance to teachers and conduct professional development workshops in school settings.
 The practicum allows candidates to provide evidence of their mastery of particular IRA leadership/reading specialist standards.

 884.612 Teaching Reading and Writing in the Content Areas to ESL Students

 The reading process for speakers of other languages is examined so that participants are able to provide a variety of instructional, cognitive, motivation, and study skill strategies.
 Technology instruction is addressed for teaching ESL students Internet skills, as well as other computer applications to enhance reading and writing skills.
 Participants become familiar with the English Language Arts Content Standards, the Core Learning Goals, and their relationship to the ESL Content Standards.

 884.703 Seminar in Adolescent Literacy Education